Shields/My Bloody Valentine Before and After Loveless (LAST UPDATED December 2016)

 Video of Kevin and Colm can be found on the NME.COM homepage.
 They talk about the tour and playing the old songs.
 Also articles about MBV can be found in the August issue of Spin and and the August 25th issue of NME.
 Additionally, the latest issue of Mojo has a review of the remastered albums and a picture of the band receiving an award from Mojo in the category of "classic album" for Loveless.
 I've seen some reviews of the remastered vinyl also so that's available.
 Gemm.com and Ebay always have copies of stuff that's available.(7/27/08) *** CORRECTION: I don't think any remastered vinyl versions of Loveless or Isn't Anything have yet to be released.
 While both albums have been repressed at least once, if not several more times, none of the ones I've heard are remastered and certainly none were labeled as such.
 The remastered versions of Isnt Anything and Loveless can be found on peer to peer sites like Soulseek, and they sound amazing.
 But as far as I know, there has been no official release of any remasters in any format.
 And they are not slated to be released anytime as of now (2/26/12) ***

-I just came across an excellent article from May by none other than Sean O'Hagan (High Llamas, Stereolab, all around beautiful songwriter/arranger) that is a well-researched look at their career that manages to explain why they are unique and put them in their proper context in history.
-He's written the best short article of anyone on My Bloody Valentine that I've seen.
-Check out the The Guardian article here: (http://music.guardian.co.uk/pop/story/0,,2279791,00.html) Simon Reynolds as has written really interesting stuff in his books "The Sex Revolts" and "Blissed Out".
+I just came across an excellent article from May by the consistently persuasive journalist Sean O'Hagan that is a well-researched look at their career that manages to explain why they are unique and puts them in their proper context in history.
+(I had thought the writer was the guy from the High Llamas, but I found out this was not the case, just a common name.)
+This is the best short article on My Bloody Valentine that I'm aware of.
+(And I have a huge inventory of copy about MBV with which to make comparisons).
+Check out the The Guardian article here: (http://music.guardian.co.uk/pop/story/0,,2279791,00.html) Also worth reading is any writing by Simon Reynolds.
+He has written uniquely insightful observations about MBV in his books "The Sex Revolts" and "Blissed Out" along with articles in the weekly and monthly music publications.
+Sean O'Hagan and Simon Reynolds are easily the best writers who have followed MBV.
+They both combine their very sophisticated views on music with their thorough research to reveal why MBV are so compelling.
 The one writer and book to avoid at all costs is "Manic Pop Thrill" by Rachel Felder.
 Just so juvenile and awful.
 Doesn't get it.
-Also pretty bad is "Loveless" by Mike McGonigal.
-Its a really callow and would be useless if not for all the quotes by Kevin Shields where he corrects McGonigal.
+Almost as bad and also uniquely awful is "Loveless" by Mike McGonigal from 33 1/3 books.
+Its really callow and would be useless if not for all the quotes by Kevin Shields where he corrects McGonigal.
 Kevin Shields has also complained the "My Magpie Eyes are on the Prize: The Story of Creation Records" contains many falsehoods and misquotes.
 Shields explains that because the author couldn't get hold of him, the author just made stuff up.
 So there is a lot of misinformation in that book, particularly regarding Creation Record's financial status at various points during the recoding of "Loveless".
 Also there is an article in this month's UNCUT magazine (with CSN and Y on the cover) but its not on the web so I haven't read it.(7/12/08)

 The live shows are getting great reviews.
 See "http://www.pitchforkmedia.com/article/news/51307-audience-report-my-bloody-valentine-live-return" for some pictures.
 A set list can be seen at "http://www.flickr.com/photos/kubacheck/2576669252/".
 Its a good selection of songs covering all the important albums and eps from the creation years.
 Everywhere you look tickets are available below their original cost.
 What's up with that?
 Were people doing major speculation that they would be able to cash in?
 If you waited you can get tickets to any show for half price.
 Just do the transaction in person if possible or take other steps to avoid gettting ripped off.
 In other news the remasters of Isn't Anything and Loveless have been delayed due to Kevin working on the liner notes.
 Hey, we've waited this long what's another couple months (make that "years").
 (7/6/08)